JackInSightsV2/Encode-Hackathon-April-2025/README.md

 Once running:
 - Access the marketplace at: http://localhost:3000
 - Connect your Solana wallet to explore the full functionality
-- We recommend using Phantom Wallet and switch it to the devnet; you may need to give yourselves some SOL using the Solana CLI
+- We recommend using Phantom Wallet and switching it to the devnet; you may need to give yourselves some SOL using the Solana CLI

 ## 💡 Use Cases